 In SQL Server Reporting Services, Filters are similar to SQL WHERE Clause.
-SSRS Dataset level Filters are used to restrict the Records displayed by the SSRS Reports.
+SSRS Dataset level Filters are used to restrict the Records displayed by the Reports.
 In this article, we will show you the steps involved to apply filters at Dataset Level in SSRS (SQL Server Reporting Services) with an example.

 SSRS supports two types of Filters: Filters at Tablix Level and Filters at Dataset Level.

 TIP: If you want to use the SSRS filters on multiple reports, apply filters at the shared Dataset level.
 It will apply to all the tables using that Dataset.
-Please refer to SQL WHERE Clause article.
+Please refer to WHERE Clause article.

 We use the below-shown report to explain, SSRS filtering the data at Dataset level.
 Please refer to Table Report to understand the Shared Data Source and Dataset we used for this SSRS report.
 If you observe the below screenshot, It was a regular report with Product Name, Color, Sales, and Tax Amount columns.